wp-statistics/wp-statistics/readme.txt

 = PHP 7 Support? =
 WP Statistics is PHP 7 compliant; however, some versions of PHP 7 have bugs that can cause issues.
 One known issue is that PHP 7.0.4 cause memory exhaustion errors.
 Newer versions of PHP 7 do not have this issue.
-At this time (September, 2018) WP Statistics seems to run fine with PHP 7.2.6.
+At this time (September 2018) WP Statistics seems to run fine with PHP 7.2.6.
 But  you may experience issues that we haven’t found yet.
 If you do, feel free to report it after you make sure it is not a problem with PHP.

 = IPv6 Support? =
 WP Statistics supports IPv6 as of version 11.0; however, PHP must be compiled with IPv6 support enabled; otherwise you may see warnings when a visitor from an IPv6 address hits your site.